5 Romantic Places In Hatton

 Lover’s Leap Waterfall

 The Castlereagh Reservoir is one of Sri Lanka’s best-kept secrets, the clear water of the reservoir reflects the large green hills making it look like something straight out of a fairytale.
-The reservoir bank makes for a wonderful picnic spot, but for the more adventurous you can rent a catamaran or a canoe and cruise along the water.
+The reservoir makes for a wonderful picnic spot, but for the more adventurous you can rent a kayak or a canoe and cruise along the water.